How to watch NFL in the UK | TV fixtures on Sky Sports, Channel 5 and BBC

 Your guide to watching the NFL 2020 season live on Sky Sports, BBC, Channel 5 and NFL Gamepass

-NFL fixtures are back on our TV screens in the UK with a fresh slate of games to sit back and soak up this weekend.
+NFL fixtures move into Week 3 with a fresh slate of games to soak up on TV in the UK.

-Cleveland Browns recorded their first victory of the season as QB Baker Mayfield led his team to a 35-30 victory over Cincinnati Bengals in the early hours of Friday morning.
+Miami Dolphins recorded their first win of the season as QB Ryan Fitzpatrick inspired a 31-13 rout of the Jacksonville Jaguars.

-There are still four games to be shown live in their entirety this weekend on this side of the Atlantic including a Sunday Night Football showdown between Seattle Seahawks and New England Patriots running into the early hours of Monday.
+He completed 18 of 20 passes, including two passing TDs and zero interceptions, as well as rushing for 38 yards and TD of his own.

-Russell Wilson is back under centre and will hope to rack up a W in his first game against the Patriots since Cam Newton replaced Tom Brady in the QB role.
+There are still four games to be shown live in their entirety this weekend on this side of the Atlantic including a Sunday Night Football showdown between New Orleans Saints v Green Bay Packers running into the early hours of Monday.

 Not every game will be shown live in the UK via standard broadcasters, but there will be more options than ever before following the announcement of NFL on Channel 5.